vetcher/easystarter/README.md

 Program creates `logs` folder in current directory if it does not exist yet.
 Logs for each service writes to `./logs/<service-name>.log` file.
+For services names app use some sort of auto-completion, you can specify only beginning of service name.

 ## Service configuration
 You can specify services in file `services.json`, where you may set name, target Makefile with `install` _rule_, custom directory (absolute or relative) to service folder and command line arguments for service.